How Primary Care Practices Are Valued

 - Walgreens' VillageMD investment + Summit Health acquisition

-Private VBC platforms in the $50-500M revenue range often trade 2-5x revenue depending on growth, payer mix, and the percentage of revenue from full-risk arrangements.
+Private VBC platforms in the $50-500M revenue range often trade a revenue-multiple range depending on growth, payer mix, and the percentage of revenue from full-risk arrangements.
 Aledade, ApolloMed, ChenMed anchor the comp set.

 Why Hospital Systems Buy Primary Care (and What They Pay)

-Hospital systems acquire primary care practices for downstream referral capture — the practice becomes a feeder for the hospital's specialty practices and inpatient base.
-Hospital-system buyers typically pay 50-80% of revenue for solo/small practices, but offer cleaner exits (full cash, no earnout) and employment agreements with relatively favorable physician compensation structures.
+Hospital systems acquire primary care practices for downstream referral capture, the practice becomes a feeder for the hospital's specialty practices and inpatient base.
+Hospital-system buyers typically pay a percent-of-revenue range for solo/small practices, but offer cleaner exits (full cash, no earnout) and employment agreements with relatively favorable physician compensation structures.

 For owner-physicians at retirement age looking for a clean exit, hospital systems are often the right buyer even at slightly lower headline multiples than PE platforms.
 The trade-off: lose autonomy, gain certainty.